Asethcore/pacman-waybar/README.md

 ```

 ## P.S.
-* What i used for my base config for waybar: https://github.com/bibjaw99/workstation
+* What i used as my base config for waybar: https://github.com/bibjaw99/workstation
 * for swaync config i stole it from: https://github.com/kurtnettle/dotfiles/tree/a34af4152f579d705772273ae2fd45040c1b45a7/swaync